 To protect yourself this holiday season, or any time of year:

 - Be cautious of deals too good to be true.
 If a deal seems extraordinarily good, stay skeptical.
 Research the company thoroughly before you buy.

 - Shop with reputable companies.
 It's always best to shop with companies you already know and trust.

 - Do your research.
 If you come across an appealing item from an unfamiliar company, it's especially important to do research.
 Look up their website, physical address, and contact information.
 Read reviews on third-party websites and comments left on their social media pages.
 You can also search the company name and the word "scam" just to be safe.

 - Make payments with your credit card.
 When shopping online, use your credit card to pay.
 Controlling fraudulent charges (and possibly getting your money back) will be much easier with this payment method.

 Tens of thousands of fraudulent phone calls, emails and texts go out every day asking people to provide, confirm or update personal or financial information.
 Protect yourself and never respond, provide any information or click any links.

 Fraud is constantly evolving, so please always be on guard for anything that seems suspicious.
 The goal of criminals who engineer these types of attacks is to get your personal and/or financial data so they can gain access to your account(s) and/or steal your identity.

-Please note, Palmetto Citizens will never contact you by phone, text or email to request any personal or account related information.
+Please note, Palmetto Citizens will never contact you and ask you provide your account information, such as a card number, PIN, CVV code, One Time Password, or online banking login information.
 If any person or electronic media does so and claims to be from Palmetto Citizens, please do not provide any personal information.

 It is important you understand the information on your credit report because it directly impacts your ability to obtain a credit card, buy a car or home, rent an apartment or even get a job.
 You should review it for accuracy, and for protection from fraud or identity theft.